www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

     * [x] Hetzner Deployment
     * [x] Symbiosis
 * [ ] Blog about pause of Cin and new focus.
-    * [ ] Feature set restriction in the past was not strict enough.
+    * [x] Feature set restriction in the past was not strict enough.
-    * [ ] Cancel the school project and reason its cancellation.
+    * [x] Cancel the school project and reason its cancellation.
 Also, update Network objectives accordingly.
-    * [ ] Comment on no-code editor deprecation.
+    * [x] Comment on no-code editor deprecation.
     * [ ] Focus on minimal not strictly required features like a code editor AND a no-code editor aka. lean development.
+      The aim is to create an optimization IDE.
     * [ ] This is the result about thinking, what I would have done, if I would have less time i.e. RISCV server vs RISCV framework laptop.
       I noticed, that I am kind of wasting time.
     * [ ] The weekly support tasks are ok, even though there are too many active ones.